 The successful candidate will bring the following characteristics to his or her work:

 - a desire to learn and grow to the workplace

 - very strong computer skills

 Associate’s Degree in Business, Legal Studies, or a similar discipline, along with one to three years of relevant experience, including at least two years of legal secretarial, legal assistant or paralegal training/experience.
 Bachelor’s Degree strongly preferred.
 Another combination of education and experience providing comparable knowledge and skills may be acceptable.

 Annual salary: $36,143 plus an excellent benefits package.

-VLT is a statewide, member-supported, nonprofit land conservation organization.
-Since 1977, the Vermont Land Trust has permanently conserved working farms, productive forestland, and community lands.
+Vermont Land Trust is a statewide, member-supported, nonprofit land conservation organization.
+Since 1977, the Vermont Land Trust has permanently conserved more than 1,800 parcels of land covering 540,000 acres, or nearly nine percent of the private, undeveloped land in the state.
+The conserved land includes more than 775 working farms, hundreds of thousands of acres of productive forestland, and numerous parcels of community lands.
 This conservation work changes the lives of families, invigorates farms, launches new businesses, maintains scenic vistas, encourages recreational opportunity, and fosters a renewed sense of community.